datocms/mcp/README.md

 The DatoCMS MCP server supports one optional environment variable:

 - `DATOCMS_API_TOKEN`: Your DatoCMS API token for a specific project.
-When provided, enables read/write operations on your DatoCMS project.
-Without this token, only general knowledge and API documentation tools are available.
+When provided, enables full access including schema introspection, API execution, and script execution.
+Without this token, only API documentation and exploration tools are available, along with the ability to create, view, and update scripts (but not execute them).

 **With API token** (full project access):
 ```js